 Now it’s time to get those really cool looking follower notifications going on.
-For starting out i would suggest you to use StreamLabs which is the most popular alert system for Twitch Streamers.
+For starting out I would suggest you use StreamLabs which is the most popular alert system for Twitch Streamers.

 Many of the all-in-one bots also include these kinds of systems that you can get working really nicely.
 So good thing to think is.
 Do you want to use couple places or do you want to just use one place?

-Nowdays going live notifications that get the most likes, comments and such seem to work the best when you take a selfie or make a little intro video about the stream.
+Nowadays going live notifications that get the most likes, comments and such seem to work the best when you take a selfie or make a little intro video about the stream.
 So you should you use a webcam?
 YES!
-But it’s up to you of source.
+But it’s up to you of course.

-If you are planning on streaming the most popular games your going to most likely have problems attracting people for your stream.
+If you are planning on streaming the most popular games on Twitch you are going to most likely have problems attracting people for your stream.
 CS:GO, League of Legends, Fortnite etc..
 Usually the TOP 10 played games on Twitch are not that good for starting out streamers.